Skip to main content Skip to navigation

 The Liberal Arts modules are delivered using PBL workshops, which are shaped by the independent research conducted by students.
 Rather than attending formal lectures, you will spend your time in the classroom debating, framing, and presenting research questions/responses.
 This is an active learning method that relies on your specific interests.
 Therefore, the content we teach (explored through in-depth case studies) changes from year to year depending on the student cohort and current events.

-Optional modules from across the University may involve lectures, seminars, tutorials, and/or laboratories.
+Optional modules from across the University may involve lectures, seminars, tutorials, and/or laboratory work.
 You will be taught by tutors from different disciplines.
-We will support you to bring together these various approaches in a way that makes sense to you.
+Your tutors in Liberal Arts will support you when bringing together these diverse approaches in a way that makes sense to you.
+They will also offer guidance throughout your degree as you tailor your studies to suit your passions, interests, and career ambitions.

 Class sizes

 We believe that students learn best when doing hands-on activities in small groups.
-Modules in the Liberal Arts Department typically range from 5 to 18 students per class.
-Most of the core modules have around 8 to 18 students per class.
-The size of our classes are designed to create a close and supportive learning community, ideal for Problem-Based Learning.
+Modules in the Liberal Arts Department typically range from 5 to 20 students per class.
+Most of the core modules have approximately 10-20 students per class.
+The size of our classes is designed to create a close and supportive learning community, ideal for Problem-Based Learning.

 Students taking optional modules in other departments may find that these class sizes are more varied.